tsur/node-sword/README.md

 Node-Sword is a binding for the Sword API Engine which makes it possible to use it from your Node.js based project.

+## Dependences

+Node-sword depends on crosswire sword project which in turns depends on libz, libclucene and libicu

 ## Setting up

 ```sh
 $ npm install node-sword
 ```

 Note: currently node-sword only works for Unix based systems

 ## How to use